foundry-vtt-community/wiki.js/development/getting-started-with-development.md

 ### Setting Menus

 Sometimes your use case is more complex than a few settings will allow you to manage.
 In these cases the best play is to register a settings menu with [`game.settings.registerMenu`](https://foundryvtt.com/api/ClientSettings.html#registerMenu), and manage your settings logic with a [FormApplication](https://foundryvtt.wiki/en/development/guides/understanding-form-applications).
+Note that we aren't actually registering a setting to be stored, simply a menu button.

+This works best when used in conjunction with a registered setting of type `Object`.

 ```js
 game.settings.registerMenu("myModule", "mySettingsMenu", {